-- 49.0 M-4 Deleted (combined with 51.0): All county agencies occupying general government buildings that are operated by FMD will pay their proportional share of county operations and maintenance costs of vacated space up to the point when an individual building's vacancy meets a threshold that would make it advisable for the General Fund to pay operating costs for that vacant space.
-The threshold will be determined on a case by case basis. - 50.0 M-5 All mothball costs for general government buildings will be paid by the General Fund unless otherwise determined by the Office of Performance, Strategy and Budget (PSB). - 51.0 M-6 Revised: Agencies that vacate reconfigurable space (as defined in policy M-3 48.0) mid-budget year and do not subsequently increase their overall square footage will be relieved of the following costs, subject to PSB approval: - a.
+- 46.0 All mothball costs for general government buildings will be paid by the General Fund unless otherwise determined by the Office of Performance, Strategy and Budget (PSB). - 47.0 Agencies that vacate reconfigurable space (as defined in policy 48.0) mid-budget year and do not subsequently increase their overall square footage will be relieved of the following costs, subject to PSB approval: - a.
 FMD O&M obligation 90 days after they vacate the space if reasonable notice of such move was given; and - b.
 MMRF obligation starting the following calendar year

-Agencies that vacate space, as defined above in policy M-3 48.0, desire timely relief from their MMRF obligation for the space vacated.
+Agencies that vacate space, as defined above in policy 48.0, desire timely relief from their MMRF obligation for the space vacated.